 Any device on the same subnet as a PL2 system that uses this encryption in transit exception is required to meet PL2 requirements.
 All other PL2 security controls, including the protected subnet requirement, do still apply to covered devices residing on the Earl Warren Hall data center network.

 - PL1 (Protection Level 1) data is not required to meet MSSEI encryption in transit requirements when traversing the UC Berkeley campus wired network.
 The UC Berkeley campus wired network generally falls under UC Berkeley campus IP address spaces as defined athttp://net.berkeley.edu/access/ucb-nets.shtml.
 For more specific guidance on which IP address ranges are part of the campus wired network, please review the Wired Campus Network Firewall Recommendations page (requires CAS authentication).

 This exception does not include transmission over the CENIC network to the San Diego Super Computer data center (e.g., UC Backup), off campus networks that are still part of the campus IP address space, or wireless networks such as Airbears.
 Applications or systems (e.g. file servers) wishing to take advantage of the campus wired network encryption exception must restrict access to and from all other networks.
 This can be accomplished by applying firewall rules.

-- Email with PL1 data routed only within the berkeley.edu domain (CalMail and bMail) is encrypted in transit by default, and therefore does not require additional encryption.
+- Email with PL1 data routed only within the berkeley.edu domain (bMail) is encrypted in transit by default, and therefore does not require additional encryption.

 Email forwarding to non-berkeley.edu addresses invalidates this exception, because encryption between UC Berkeley and external mail servers cannot be guaranteed.
 Campus units using email for institutional processes involving PL1 data should establish unit-wide policies that restrict staff and faculty from forwarding their email outside of the berkeley.edu domain.